 From mid-August through mid-December you can expect the temperature to cool off a bit and more rain.

-Transportation to Dominical
+Getting to Dominical

 Your best option for getting to Dominical is to fly into San Jose airport and drive down.
 The drive will take about four hours depending on traffic.